volume-em/empanada/docs/empanada-napari.rst

 On installation, the empanada-napari module is already equipped with the **MitoNet** segmentation model.
 This module only applies for registering custom or finetuned models.

-Note that if the 2D or 3D Inference module have already been opened then imported models will not appear in the available models list.
-Restarting napari with update it.
+Note that if the 2D or 3D Inference module have already been opened, then imported models will not appear in the available models list.
+Restarting napari will update it.
 Currently deleting models is manual.
 Delete the config file from `~/.empanada/configs` and delete the four model files from `~/.empanada/models`.
 Model file names are `{model_name}_render_cpu.pth`, `{model_name}_render_gpu.pth`, `{model_name}_base_cpu.pth` and `{model_name}_base_gpu.pth`.